On optimal convergence rates for discrete minimizers of the Gross-Pitaevskii energy in LOD spaces: Proof of Optimal Convergence Rates

 for all $v \in H^1_0(\Omega)$.
-Here we note a small typo in the original formulation of \cite{HMP14} where a $u$ is missing in the second term in the right hand side.
-As \eqref{dual_problem_ext} can be interpreted as a standard linear elliptic problem with right hand side in $L^2(\Omega)$, we have with regularity theory that
+Here we note a small typo in the original formulation of \cite{HMP14} where one multiplication with $u$ is missing in the second term in the right hand side.
+Analogously to the argument in the proof of Lemma \ref{lemma_bounds_u} we conclude with \eqref{identity-Eprimeprime-prev} that \eqref{dual_problem_ext} can be interpreted as a standard linear elliptic problem of the form